Approximately 2 minutes to read

 An interestingly fascinating read.
 And I'm now thinking of writing a small essay on it.
 Thanks for boosting my creativity so that now I won't have to get affordable essay help.

-almost 3 years ago Shelby Fox said:
+about 3 years ago Shelby Fox said:

 You totally deserved to win this contest!
 I really liked the quote you started off with.
 And I love how simple, yet powerful your story is.
 I think that everyone has moments in their live's where they have to be true to who they really are and stand up for what they know to be right.
 Sometimes it's a hard choice, but it's liberating.
 Great job :)

-almost 3 years ago Anastasia Lockheart said:
+about 3 years ago Anastasia Lockheart said:

 The quote to start off is great.
 Good job!
 I like where this is going :)

-almost 3 years ago Maggie said:
+about 3 years ago Maggie said:

 Congratulations on the win!
 This is a really powerful piece, and it really deserves it.